 Our final Reprise competitor on the list is Lancey, which also creates demo environments by compiling multiple screenshots that prospects can click through to test out.

 However, the major difference between Reprise and Lancey is Lancey's strong focus on integrations.
 Lancey integrates with some of the most popular tools in the market, such as Salesforce, HubSpot, Outreach, Loom, and Vidyard, allowing it to work seamlessly with the tools you use every day.

 In contrast, Reprise has a limited number of integrations currently available with their platform.
 If integration with your existing tools is important to you, Lancey is a strong alternative solution to consider alongside Reprise.

 Choosing the best Reprise alternative for your team

 Choosing the right Reprise alternative really comes down to what your team needs.

-If what you're looking for is a a lower-cost tool that works exactly like Reprise, Navattic might be right for you.
+If what you're looking for is a lower-cost tool that works like Reprise, either Navattic or Storylane might be right for you.

-If you want the same overall functionality but are seeking specific features Reprise doesn't offer, Walnut, Consensus, Tourial, Storyscale, or Lancey might fit the bill.
+If you want the same overall functionality but are seeking specific features Reprise doesn't offer, Walnut, Tourial, or Lancey might fit the bill.

 For the sales use case, however, the tools above probably aren’t going to truly meet your needs.
 Sales teams are much better off looking to alternatives like TestBox, Saleo, and Demostack.